Stanford’s School of Engineering prides itself on the diversity of its programs and its people.

 Graduate financial aid is based entirely on merit.
 Fellowships and other forms of assistance are included in the department's offer of admission, and no separate application is required or accepted.

 The university currently supports more than 180 engineering graduate financial aid funds and more than 65 Stanford Graduate Fellowships in engineering.
 Many types of fellowships are available, including some that support a particular area of study.
 Some of our most successful international graduates have chosen to fund fellowships that offer others in their homelands the opportunities they have enjoyed at Stanford.
-These include programs aimed at students from Mexico, China, Taiwan and the Middle East.

-To foster a global student body at Stanford Engineering and, in many cases, to honor their own educational experiences, donors have created graduate fellowships that target students from specific global regions or countries including Mexico, China, Taiwan and parts of the Middle East.
+To foster a global student body at Stanford Engineering and, in many cases, to honor their own educational experiences, donors have created graduate fellowships that target students from specific global regions or countries including China, Ireland, Mexico, Taiwan and parts of the Middle East.
 These are based entirely on merit - no application is required or accepted.
 Some of these fellowships and their generous donors are listed below.

 Claudio X. Gonzalez Fellowship